ballerina-platform/ballerina-lang/stdlib/database/h2/src/main/ballerina/h2/Module.md

 **1. The globally shareable connection pool**

-If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database unless a connection pool matching the properties you provided already exists.
+If you do not provide the `poolOptions` field, a globally shareable pool will be created for your database, unless a connection pool matching the properties you provided already exists.

+>**Info:** This is the connection pool that is used by default.

 ```ballerina
 h2:Client testDB = new({